What is brand storytelling and how to use it?

 It’s different when you describe nor merely the final waypoint, but the process as well.
 Watching a dynamic picture is way more interesting and engaging than watching a static picture.
 Tell users an engaging story about how your brand has increased the sales.
 Then, your post summarizing the year results has more chances to get high reach and many likes.

-You can tell a story in a video, text, series of photos, or audio.
-That’s why storytelling is possible on any social media platform, and even in an email newsletter.
+You can tell brand stories in a video, text, series of photos, or audio.
+That’s why brand storytelling is possible on any social media platform, and even in an email newsletter.

-You can tell stories yourself or pay bloggers to advertise you.
-Include storytelling in your content plan.
+You can post your brand stories yourself or pay bloggers to advertise you.
+Include brand storytelling in your social media content calendar.
 Thus, you will solve the problem of "don’t know what to post".
 When other bloggers tell the followers about you in their accounts, more people become aware of your brand.

 - Single facts.